Triballian/ordmon/ordmon/README.md

 you can open up a new tab and use the c-cex website normally but you don't want to work on the first tab the app opens any questions or comments you can contact me at: noe@stakeco.in

+To fix.
+The app throws an exception when not in the correct website, this is a user error because it can only work on the trading log page but I can eliminate that as a bug.